The Ethnic Composition of the Population of Great Scythia According to Toponymy.

 None of the toponyms listed above could be associated with modern ones, just as modern toponyms in these places could not be deciphered using either Old English or Chuvash (see Google My Maps map above).
 Obviously, this territory did not retain a permanent population in the process of repeated invasions of the nomads from Asia.

 The name Tiras can be associated with the Chuv. tür/türĕ.
-The word has several meanings, among them – "straight", "honest", "frank", "peaceful", "calm".
+The word has several meanings, among them – "straight", "honest", "frank", "peaceful", and "calm".
 A similar definition had Tanais (the Don River) – Chuv. tănăç "calm, quiet".
 Downstream of the Tiras, that is, the Dniester, on the map of Ptolemy, are indicated:

 Carrodunum – OE. carr “stone”, dūn “hill”.
 Approximately in this place, the modern city of Gorodenka is located and on the outskirts of it there is Chevonaya Mountain.